 - Programmable LED screen

-How Does the Anima Fair on Price?
+How Does the Anima Fare on Price?

 At a few hundred dollars more than its starter super-automatic machine, Gaggia’s Anima is set a great price point for heavy espresso drinkers or entertainers looking for the convenience of a super automatic with a price at the lower end of the spectrum.